OpenEvalProject/evals/manuscripts/elife-91260/v2/manuscript.md

 **Figure 5.:** (A, B) Shown is mapping of STAT3 regulating genes comparing Tg26 vs WT (Z-score 6.286), Tg26 C16 vs Tg26 (Z-score –3.182) by bulk mRNA-seq.
 Red color indicates upregulation and green color indicates downregulation, quantified as log2-fold change, p-value; and adjusted p-value by false discovery rate are shown.
 Solid line indicates known positive regulation, dotted line indicates known negative regulation.
 (C) Representative immunoblotting of phospho-STAT3, STAT3, and β-ACTIN.
 (D) Quantitative results of phospho-STAT3/STAT3 by immunoblotting (mean with SEM, one-way ANOVA; *, p<0.05).
 (E–G) Phospho-STAT3 immunostaining of mouse kidneys is shown (scale bars are 50 μm).
 Arrows indicate p-Stat3 detection in injured tubular cells.
 (H) STAT3 activation Z-score by upstream regulator analysis comparing Tg26 vs WT in each cluster by snRNA-seq.

-## PKR inhibition restored reduced mitochondrial respiration capacity in Tg26
+### PKR inhibition restored reduced mitochondrial respiration capacity in Tg26

 These data indicated that mitochondrial-expressed gene transcription was inhibited in the kidney cortex of Tg26 mice and was rescued by PKR inhibition.
 To investigate mitochondrial functions in kidney, we prepared enriched glomerular and proximal tubular tissue extracts.
 These were tested for mitochondrial respiratory capacity using the Seahorse extracellular flux analyzer.
 The results showed reduced maximum respiration and spare respiratory capacity in Tg26 compared to WT mice (Figure 6A–C).
 Reduced respiratory capacity in Tg26 mice was rescued by C16 treatment, suggesting that PKR inhibition restored impaired mitochondrial respiration in Tg26 mice.
 Similarly, proximal tubular tissue ex vivo also showed lower maximum respiration and less spare respiratory capacity in Tg26 mice compared to WT mice (Figure 6D–F); both parameters were normalized by C16 treatment.
 Thus, PKR inhibition rescues mitochondrial dysfunction in both glomerular and proximal tubular cells.

 ![Figure 6.](https://cdn.elifesciences.org/articles/91260/elife-91260-fig6-v2.jpg)

 **Figure 6.:** (A) Shown are oxygen consumption rate (OCR) measurements during cell mitochondrial stress testing, using extracted glomeruli from wild-type (WT), Tg26, and C16 Tg26 kidney tissue.
 (B) Maximum respiration rate was calculated by OCR measurements of glomeruli (mean with SEM).
 (C) Spare respiratory capacity was calculated by OCR measurements of glomeruli (mean with SEM).
 (D) Shown are OCR measurements during cell mitochondrial stress testing, using extracted proximal tubules from WT, Tg26, and C16 Tg26 kidney tissue.
 (E) Maximum respiration rate was calculated by OCR measurements of isolated proximal tubules (mean with SEM).
-(F) Spare respiratory capacity was calculated by OCR measurements of isolated proximal tubules (mean with SEM). (one-way ANOVA; *, p<0.05; **, p<0.01).Figure 6—source data 1.Figure 6C.Figure 6—source data 2.Figure 6C.
+(F) Spare respiratory capacity was calculated by OCR measurements of isolated proximal tubules (mean with SEM). (one-way ANOVA; *, p<0.05; **, p<0.01).

-## Podocytes in Tg26 mice showed high HIV-1 gene expression with podocyte loss
+### Podocytes in Tg26 mice showed high HIV-1 gene expression with podocyte loss

 Although the Tg26 mouse is a well-characterized model of HIVAN, expression levels of each of the HIV-1 genes in single kidney cells has not been previously reported.
 Using single-nucleus RNA-seq, we annotated expression of each HIV-1 gene, with the aim to quantify HIV-1 gene expression at single-cell resolution (Figure 7A).
 Among all kidney cell types, HIV-1 genes were expressed at high levels in podocytes, consistent with the notion that HIV-1 gene expression is particularly injurious to podocytes.
 HIV-1 gene expression data from this study are consistent with the current understanding that vpr and nef are main contributors to the pathogenesis of HIVAN.
 Absolute podocyte loss in Tg26 mice, and podocyte recovery with C16 treatment, were also confirmed by p57 staining and podocyte estimation using the podometric analysis implemented in PodoCount (Figure 7B–E).